garfix/nli-go/doc/manual/knowledge-engineer/index.md

 ## Extend the grammar

-Once the word is in the lexicon, you may still get the error
+You may get the error

     ERROR: Incomplete.
 Could not parse word: What